- Creating a

 So did you believe that secular Buddhism originated in the USA, or perhaps in the southwest of France where Stephen Batchelor writes his books?
 Winton Higgins, in a brand new article, proposes some German roots of secular Buddhism.
 Accepted for publication in the journal Buddhismus aktuell, immediately before publication date major changes were requested which couldn’t be made in time.

-I am convening a meeting in Alexandra with the hope of setting up an insight meditation/Buddhist wisdom group.
+I am convening a meeting in Alexandra with the hope of setting up a secular insight meditation/Buddhist wisdom group.
 This meeting is to be held on Monday 30th September from 7pm at Alexandra Community House.
 Can it work?
 Time will tell.
 Hopefully, people will come along.